uditanshutomar/action-sink-coherence/API.md

-# Action-Sink API
+# Action-Sink API Contract

+> **Service Version:** 1.0.0
-> Version 1.0.0 | Schema v1
+> **Schema Version:** v1

-This service receives Axis output and logs it to an append-only audit table.
-It's designed to be minimal, idempotent, and fail-safe.
+This service acts as the reliable "write-ahead log" for Axis decisions.
+It accepts `axis_output` and guarantees an append-only audit trail.
+It is designed to be **fail-closed**: if we cannot write to disk, we reject the request.

 ---